Ribet's theorem: History

 This is a nonsingular algebraic curve of genus one defined over $\mathbb{Q}$, and its projective completion is an elliptic curve over $\mathbb{Q}$.

 In 1982 Gerhard Frey called attention to the unusual properties of the same curve, now called a Frey curve.
 This provided a bridge between Fermat and Taniyama by showing that a counterexample to FLT would create a curve that would not be modular.
-The conjecture attracted considerable interest when Frey suggested that the Taniyama–Shimura–Weil conjecture implies FLT.
+The conjecture attracted considerable interest when Frey suggested that the Taniyama–Shimura conjecture implies FLT.
 However, his argument was not complete.
 In 1985 Jean-Pierre Serre proposed that a Frey curve could not be modular and provided a partial proof.
 This showed that a proof of the semistable case of the Taniyama–Shimura conjecture would imply FLT.
 Serre did not provide a complete proof and the missing bit became known as the epsilon conjecture or ε-conjecture.
-In the summer of 1986, Kenneth Alan Ribet proved the epsilon conjecture, thereby proving that the Taniyama–Shimura–Weil conjecture implied FLT.
+In the summer of 1986, Kenneth Alan Ribet proved the epsilon conjecture, thereby proving that the Modularity theorem implied FLT.

+The origin of the name is from the ε part of "Taniyama-Shimura conjecture + ε ⇒ Fermat's last theorem".